Vera Brown Starr

 Vera Brown Starr (May 23, 1924 – March 4, 1985) was the first woman elected as chair of the Yavapai-Apache Nation and served two years in the office, as well as serving over fifteen years on the council.
 She was one of the delegates to the 1977 National Women's Conference, a major U.S. women's conference held in conjunction with the International Women's Year celebrations of the United Nations.
-In 2012, her name was inscribed on an arch recognizing women who were Native American leaders at the University of Arizona.
+In 2012, her name was inscribed on an arch at the University of Arizona, recognizing women who were Native American leaders.

 Early life

 Vera Brown was born on May 23, 1924, at the Indian reservation of Camp Verde, Arizona, to Mary and Sam Brown, members of the Mojave-Apache.
 She was the youngest of three siblings.
 Her father was a miner, working in the United Verde Mine near Jerome, Arizona, and the smelters in Clarkdale and Clemenceau.
 Until she was school age, the family lived in a wickiup near Clarkdale.
 She attended the segregated public school in Clarkdale, which allowed whites to attend in the mornings and Hispanics and American Indians to attend afternoon classes and though she was placed in the morning session, she remembered experiencing discrimination and did not speak English.
 When she was eleven, her father died on April 19, 1935, from silicosis, having worked the mines without any protective respiratory equipment.
 She was sent to the Valentine Indian School under the American Indian boarding school program and graduated from the Indian High School in Albuquerque, New Mexico.
 Though she earned a scholarship to the University of New Mexico, Brown returned to Carkdale to care for her mother because the pension her father earned had ended after one year and her mother was denied social security.

 After World War II, Brown married Antonio L. Moreno (1924–1968), a veteran and miner, from Clarkdale.
 The couple originally made their home in Jerome, where their children Anthony Jr. (1948–2009) and Petra (1949–2011) were born.
 In 1949, they moved to Ajo, where Antonio worked at the Phelps-Dodge smelter.